dmcg/minutest/docs/Cookbook.md

 [Contracts](../core/src/test/kotlin/dev/minutest/examples/ContractsExampleTests.kt)

+## Managing Test Resources

+You can use `before`, `after` and `afterAll` blocks in a context to manage resources.

+For simple cases there is a [`closeableFixture` block](../core/src/test/kotlin/dev/minutest/examples/CloseableFixtureExampleTests.kt)

 ## Getting Help

 The best bet for feedback and help is the [#minutest channel on the Kotlin Slack](https://kotlinlang.slack.com/messages/CCYE00YM6).
 See you there.

-## Managing Test Resources

-TODO - in the meantime [just ask](https://kotlinlang.slack.com/messages/CCYE00YM6).

 ## Tracing Test Execution